-To avoid confusion, the CBP recommends that you register certain items before you leave the United States — that way you can prove that you owned an item before you left.
-This is particularly important for expensive foreign-made items like laptops or watches.
-You can register the items at the nearest CBP office or at the international airport from which you are departing — just request a Certificate of Registration (CBP Form 4457) and have the items (including serial numbers) handy.
+To avoid confusion, you might want to register certain items with U.S. Customs before you leave the United States—that way you can prove that you owned an item before you left.
+This is particularly worth considering for expensive foreign-made items like laptops or watches.
+You can register the items at the nearest CBP office or at the international airport from which you are departing—just request a Certificate of Registration (CBP Form 4457) and have the items (including serial numbers) handy.

 Duty-Free and Reduced Rates

-Also, household effects — such as furniture, paintings, carpets, linens and similar items — are duty-free if you’ve used them for at least a year while living abroad, and they are not intended for resale or use as gifts.
+Also, household effects—such as furniture, paintings, carpets, linens, and similar items—are duty-free if you’ve used them for at least a year while living abroad, and they are not intended to be sold or used as gifts.
 For more information, see the CBP’s guide to duty-free or reduced rates.

-You can take out or bring unlimited “monetary instruments,” as the Customs folks call cash, money orders, traveler’s checks and the like, but if you are carrying more than $10,000 worth, you must file a Currency Reporting Form with U.S. Customs.
+You can take out or bring unlimited “monetary instruments,” as the U.S. Customs folks call cash, money orders, traveler’s checks, and the like, but if you are carrying more than $10,000 worth, you must file a Currency Reporting Form with U.S. Customs.

 Prohibited and Restricted Items

-Some items — such as firearms, fruits, vegetables, plants, seeds, meat products and some cultural artifacts — are restricted and will only be admitted into the U.S. under special circumstances.
-Others, including absinthe and most items from embargoed countries, are prohibited entirely.
+Some items—such as absinthe, firearms, fruits, vegetables, plants, seeds, meat products, and some cultural artifacts—are restricted and will only be admitted into the U.S. under special circumstances.
+Others, including most drug paraphernalia and items from embargoed countries, are prohibited entirely.
 Check the CBP’s list of prohibited and restricted items before you leave.